Kentucky Medical Malpractice Lawyers

-Lexington and Louisville lawyers helping when you’re harmed by medical negligence
+Lexington and Louisville attorneys helping when you’re harmed by medical negligence

 Injuries caused by medical malpractice are often devastating, sudden, and costly.
 On top of that, the issues involving medical malpractice are complex.
 To address these types of claims properly, you must understand not only legal matters, but the science of the medical care as well.
-Thankfully, when you need comfort and support the most, the attorneys at Wilt & Associates, PLLC will be there for you.
+Thankfully, when you need comfort and support the most, the attorneys at Wilt Injury Lawyers will be there for you.

 Managing partner Ron Wilt has always had a passion for complex science, family, and medicine.
 After being awarded a doctoral fellowship to Vanderbilt University, he turned his attention toward law, where he knew he could follow his dreams by advocating for victims of medical malpractice.